 Hands down, the best thing about working at The Frisky is our amazing readers.
 We so heart all of your witty, thoughtful, and informative comments—heck, we even appreciate the mean ones.
-Sometimes, we can’t help but wonder about the faces behind avatars.
-We decided to launch a weekly column where we learn all about a Frisky reader.
-After the jump, meet Singularity, one of our most prolific commenters.
+Sometimes, we can’t help but wonder about the faces behind the avatars.
+So we decided to launch a weekly column where we learn all about a Frisky reader.
+After the jump, meet Rionator, one of our most prolific commenters.
 Keep reading »

 Rapper Nate Dogg, who is best known for his smooth-voiced collaborations with Dr. Dre, Snoop Dogg, 50 Cent, and, above, Warren G, died yesterday after a battling health problems for a number of years.
 He was 41.
 Nate Dogg — born Nathan D. Hale — suffered from two strokes in the last few years, though it’s not clear what his actual cause of death was.
 R.I.P.
 Nate, may you continue to regulate in the afterlife.
 [MTV

 I am not the world’s biggest Good Charlotte fan.
 But, man, am I loving this video for their song “Last Night” because “Double Dare” was so awesome!
 I especially appreciate that Marc Summers pushed past his extreme OCD to once again gaze upon the giant nose with all the boogers you have to rummage through to find the flag.
 Da Nose was the best.
 [NY Post] Keep reading »